nrmanohar/stabilizer_project/docs/getting_started.rst

     \end{array}\right)

 | Where the last column represents the signvector.
 | In this package, we use a numpy array to represent our Tableau.
-As such, we index from 0 to :math:`n-1` rather than from 1 to :math:`n`, and the signvector is a seperate entity from the tableau
+As such, we index from 0 to :math:`n-1` rather than from 1 to :math:`n`, and the signvector is a separate entity from the tableau

 Examples
 ----------